hummingbot/hummingbot-site/docs/governance/whitepaper.md

 A Pull Request Proposal (PRP) will be a proposal linked to an open pull request in the Hummingbot code repository.
 Each PRP will go through the process below:

 1. A Github pull request is created by any community member;
-2. Any community member creates a PRP in Snapshot linked to the pull request;
+2. Any HBOT holder with at least 1 HBOT voting power creates a PRP in Snapshot linked to the pull request;
 3. The Foundation performs a preliminary review (e.g., for sufficient documentation, adequate unit tests, and the inclusion of developer contact information) and adds the results to the issue;
 4. The community has 7 days to discuss, review, and vote on the PRP;
 5. If at least 1% of total HBOT tokens have voted (either directly or via delegation) and at least 50% of votes approve, the Foundation labels the Github pull request as “approved”;